 Dr. Lester is the author of more than two hundred publications, primarily in the area of AI technologies for education.
 His research program is supported by the National Science Foundation (NSF), the National Institutes of Health (NIH), the National Institute of Standards and Technologies (NIST), and the Army Research Laboratory (ARL).
 Additional support has been provided by the Social Sciences and Humanities Research Council of Canada, DARPA, the William and Flora Hewlett Foundation, and the Bill & Melinda Gates Foundation.

-Prof. Lester has been recognized with the Best Paper Awards at the International Conference on Artificial Intelligence in Education, the ACM International Conference on Intelligent User Interfaces, the AAAI Conference on Artificial Intelligence and Interactive Digital Entertainment, and the International Conference on User Modeling, Adaptation, and Personalization.
-He is the recipient of the National Science Foundation CAREER Award.
-In 2017, his foundational work on pedagogical agents was recognized with the IFAAMAS Influential Paper Award by the International Federation for Autonomous Agents and Multi-Agent Systems.
+Dr. Lester has served as Editor-in-Chief of the International Journal of Artificial Intelligence in Education (2009-12).
+He is the recipient of the National Science Foundation CAREER Award (1997), the North Carolina State University Outstanding Teaching Award (1998), and the Best Paper Awards at the International Conference on Artificial Intelligence in Education (1997), the ACM International Conference on Intelligent User Interfaces (1999), the AAAI Conference on Artificial Intelligence and Interactive Digital Entertainment (2011), and the International Conference on User Modeling, Adaptation, and Personalization (2015).
+His foundational work on pedagogical agents has been recognized with the IFAAMAS Influential Paper Award (2017) by the International Federation for Autonomous Agents and Multiagent Systems.